 Towards Scarring our Collective Soul Wound

-Hard copies of Towards Scarring our Collective Soul Wound are available for $30 CAD (price includes shipping).
+Hard copies of Towards Scarring our Collective Soul Wound are available for $30 CAD (price includes shipping) at the ArtsEverywhere Shop.
 Half of all proceeds will be forwarded to Indigenous communities in Brazil and Peru who are part of our broader network.
-Click the button below to order your copy:

 Towards Scarring our Collective Soul Wound (2019), by Cash Ahenakew with a foreword by Elwood Jimmy, Vanessa Andreotti, and Sharon Stein, continues the work of Towards Braiding and speaks to how different sensibilities relate to pain.
 Using the Sun Dance ceremony to center the work, Ahenakew gestures to alternative forms of healing that engage an understanding of our separation from the wider metabolism of which we form a part.